-PART TIMING TASK TYPE AND INTERACTION FOCUS 1 2 minutes A conversation between the interlocutor and each candidate (spoken questions).
-General interactional and social language.
-2 4 minutes A two-way conversation between the candidates.
-The candidates are given instructions with written and visual stimuli, which are used in a decision- making task.
-The focus is on sustaining an interaction; exchanging ideas, expressing and justifying opinions, agreeing and/or disagreeing, suggesting, speculating, evaluating, reaching a decision through negotiation, etc. 3 10 minutes (2-minute long turn for each candidate and approximately 6 minutes following the long turns).
-An individual long turn for each candidate followed by a discussion on topics related to the long turns.
+PART TIMING TASK TYPE AND INTERACTION FOCUS FOCUS 1 2 minutes (or 3 minutes for groups of three) A conversation between the interlo General interactional and social language.
+4 minutes (or approx. 6 minutes for groups of instructions with written and visu A two-way conversation between the candidates.
+The candidates are given instructions with written and visual stimuli, which are used in a decision-making task.
+The focus is on sustaining an interaction; exchanging ideas, expressing and justifying opinions, agreeing and/or disagreeing, suggesting, speculating, evaluating, reaching a decision through negotiation, etc. 3 10 minutes (2-minute long turn for each candidate and approximately 6 minutes following the long turns) (or approx. 15 minutes for groups of three) An individual long turn for each candidate followed by a discussion on topics related to the long turns.
 Each candidate in turn is given a written question to respond to.
-The interlocutor leads a discussion to explore further the topics of the long turns.
+The interlocutor leads a discussion to explore further the topics of the long turns. owed by a discussion on to the long turns.
+Each urn is given a written expressing and justifying opinions, developing topics.
 Organising a larger unit of discourse, expressing and justifying opinions, developing topics.